International Adoption Guide vs. Agency Information: Why Independent Research Matters

 Is it wrong to distrust adoption agency information?

 No. It's appropriate to verify independently before committing significant money and years of your life.
 Agencies understand this.
-Any reputable agency will encourage you to check their accreditation status, read their complaint history, and talk to families they've already served.
+Any reputable agency will encourage you to check their accreditation status, review current notices, and talk to families they've already served.
 The ones that discourage scrutiny are the ones worth scrutinizing most.

 What if my agency has been operating for 30 years and has an excellent reputation?